adavisfoy/Bikesharing_3/README.md

 The purpose of this analysis is to provide data and visualizations to our potential investors illustrating strong evidence that a bike-sharing program in Des Moines would be a profitable business endeavor.

-**Special Instructions for Our Potential Investors:** The visualizations in screenshots below can be accessed at the link below and will give you the ability to filter and investigate the data in greater detail.
+**Special Instructions for Our Potential Investors:**

+The visualizations in the screenshots below can be accessed within an interactive **Tableau Public Dashboard** at the link below and will give you the ability to filter and investigate the data in greater detail.

 [link to dashboard](https://public.tableau.com/views/Mod14BikeshareChallenge-Tableau/NYCCitibikeStory?:language=en-US&publish=yes&:display_count=n&:origin=viz_share_link "link to dashboard")